angular/angularfire/docs/messaging/messaging.md

 }
 ```

 Once you have a user's token, you need to save it to the server in order to send them notifications in response to events.
-Let's say ou want to send a push each time a user sends a chat message.
+Let's say you want to send a push each time a user sends a chat message.
 Once a user grants permission, you can send the token to the Realtime Database or Cloud Firestore and associate it with a unique id, like a Firebase Auth UID.
 You can then create a Cloud Function trigger that looks up the user's token when a chat message is created.

 ### Shortcutting token requests